wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 Full PIDCommand Example
 ^^^^^^^^^^^^^^^^^^^^^^^

 What does a ``PIDCommand`` look like when used in practice?
-The following examples are from the GyroDriveCommands example project (`Java <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/gyrodrivecommands>`__, `C++ <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/GyroDriveCommands>`__):
+The following examples are from the GyroDriveCommands example project ([Java](https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/gyrodrivecommands), [C++](https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/GyroDriveCommands)):

 .. tab-set::